 For one, my financial situation was such that I was able to walk away from a fairly well-paying job.

 Two, I was able to rent out my house to cover my mortgage and a storage unit for all my junk.

 Three, no significant other/kids/pets/plants—I’m a Single person with a capital S.

 You’re not hot stuff.
 Prepare to be humbled.

-Conversely, prepare to deal with guests who let loose a horrifying barrage of racism because you’re white and American/English is your native language, so it’s a foregone conclusion that you agree with them.
+In another area of awful, prepare to deal with guests who let loose a horrifying barrage of unfiltered racism because you’re white, American, and English is your native language… it’s a foregone conclusion that you agree with them, right??

 To those people, I’m happy to now be able to say: f**k off.

 That was cathartic.

 My blood pressure has risen.
 Let’s move on.